modnarlluf/algoliasearch-client-php/README.md

 - default: `<em>`

 Specify the string that is inserted after the highlighted parts in the query result (defaults to `</em>`).

+####

+- default: `''`
+- type: `string`

+String used as an ellipsis indicator when a snippet is truncated.
+Defaults to an empty string for all accounts created before 10/2/2016, and to … (UTF-8 U+2026) for accounts created after that date.

 ### Pagination